Intuity/Tktr/README.md

 ## Troubleshooting

-### "Unsupported Locale" errors under Ubuntu
+### "Unsupported Locale" errors under Ubuntu (Prices appear as '-')
-To resolve "Unsupported Locale" errors run 'sudo locale-gen en_GB' from the command line, and then restart the paster/gunicorn instance.
+To resolve "Unsupported Locale" errors run `sudo locale-gen en_GB` from the command line, and then restart the paster/gunicorn instance.